ToshioCP/Gtk4-tutorial/src/sec2.src.md

 Follow the instructions by the installer.
 At the end of the installation, the installer instructs to reboot the system.
 Click on the right of the title bar and select reboot or shutdown.
-6. Your display is back to the initial window of gnome-boxes, but there is a button `Fedora 34 Workstation` on the upper left of the window.
+6. Your display is back to the initial window of GNOME Boxes, but there is a button `Fedora 34 Workstation` on the upper left of the window.
 Click on the button then Fedora will be executed.
 7. A setup dialog appears.
 Setup Fedora according to the wizard.

 Now you can use Fedora.
-It includes Gtk4 libraries already.
+It includes GTK 4 libraries already.
-But you need to install the Gtk4 development package.
+But you need to install the GTK 4 development package.
 Use `dnf` to install `gtk4.x86_64` package.

 ~~~
 $ sudo dnf install gtk4.x86_64
 ~~~

-### Gtk4 compilation test
+### GTK 4 compilation test

-You can test the Gtk4 development packages by compiling files which are based on Gtk4.
+You can test the GTK 4 development packages by compiling files which are based on GTK 4.
 I've tried compiling `tfe` text editor, which is written in section 21.

 1. Run Firefox.